 For any researcher, visitor or casual reader interested in the sublime habitats of National Park Galichica, this is the mother lode!

-Containing beautifully detailed maps and fascinating tables, Forest Vegetation of the Galichica Mountain Range in Macedonia targets a broad readership and provides a complete overview of the massif’s 37 forest communities from lake level to the tree-line with details of soils and ecology, not to mention dominant, diagnostic and constant species.
-This expert document was written with love.
-It shows.
+Forest Vegetation of the Galichica Mountain Range in Macedonia (Matevski et al) contains beautifully detailed maps and fascinating tables, providing a complete overview of the massif’s 37 forest communities from lake level to the tree-line with details of soils and ecology, not to mention dominant, diagnostic and constant species.